CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 ## B. Downloading the data to Puhti

-Next I download the same data to Puhti.
-After connecting to _puhti.csc.fi_ I go to the scratch directory of project_2001659 and load allas module:
+Next, I download the same data to Puhti.
+After connecting to _puhti.csc.fi_, I go to the scratch directory of project_2001659 and load the allas module:
 ```text
 cd /scratch/project_2001659
 module load allas
 ```
-In this case I know that I want to use Allas with project project_2001659 so I can give the project name as an argument for `allas-conf` command:
+In this case, I know that I want to use Allas with the project project_2001659, so I give the project name as an argument for the `allas-conf` command:
 ```text
 allas-conf project_2001659
 ```
-Now the configuration process asks just for the CSC password and then sets up the connection to Allas project project_2001659.
+Now the configuration process asks only for the CSC password and then sets up the connection to the Allas project *project_2001659*.
-As the Puhti scratch directory is shared by all project members, I make a my own subdirectory (kkayttaj), if it is not yet created, and go there:
+As the Puhti scratch directory is shared by all project members, I create a my own subdirectory (kkayttaj), if it is not yet created, and go there:
 ```text
 mkdir kkayttaj
 cd kkayttaj/
 ```
-I can now use command `rclone lsd` to check the available buckets in Allas:
+I can now use the command `rclone lsd` to check the available buckets in Allas:

 <pre>[kkayttaj@puhti-login2 kkayttaj]$ <b>rclone lsd allas:</b>
   3268222761 2019-10-03 10:01:42         8 2001659-genomes
   2576778428 2019-10-03 10:01:42         4 kkayttaj-2001659-taito-WRKDIR
 </pre>

-Now I can see two buckets: _2001659-genomes_ is the one that was just created in this example while _kkayttaj-2001659-taito-WRKDIR_ originates form the previous a-command example.
+Now I see two buckets. _2001659-genomes_ is the one that was just created in this example, while _kkayttaj-2001659-taito-WRKDIR_ originates from the previous a-command example.
-Next we list objects in the 2001659-genomes bucket:
+Next, we list the objects in the _2001659-genomes_ bucket:

 <pre>[kkayttaj@puhti-login2 kkayttaj]$ <b>rclone ls allas:2001659-genomes</b>
 450646234 zebrafish/Danio_rerio.GRCz10.91.1.bt2